indrekots/indrekots.github.io/_posts/articles/2017-02-26-unit-testing-classes-that-depend-on-time.md

 }
 {% endhighlight %}

 `ReplaceableClockDemo` has an instance field to hold a reference to a `Clock`.
 It can be passed in via the class' constructor.
 This allows the client to provide its own clock implementation.
 In the main method you can see how this class could be used in a production environment.
 When the class is instantiated, a reference to a system clock is provided.

 In unit testing though, you're free to pass in a fixed clock.
 As a result, you have full control over the current time in your tests and you don't have to rely on static methods to set the current system clock.

-As you might have already though,

 {% highlight java %}
 public class ReplaceableClockDemoTest {